ok2cqr/cqrlog/compiled/README.md

 ## -------------------SCRIPT-INSTALL--------------------

-**There is now new script.
-Download newupdate.zip and extract it somewhere the script can be started from any location.**
+**There is now new script for update.
+You need to download only the script and start it.
-**Check that execution bit is on (ls -l newupdate.sh), if not set with command: chmod a+x newupdate.sh.
-No harm if you do it anyway.**
-**After that start script with command ./newupdate.sh It will do rest of downloads for you and then install updates.**
+** It will do rest of downloads for you and then install updates.**

-You can also use this old update script if you like:
-You will find a bash script updateCqrlog.sh from this GitHub folder.

-Script will check that you have downloaded all 3 files to /tmp folder, then it checks that you have cqrlog and cqrlog help in usual places (/usr/bin and /usr/share/cqrlog/).
-If all is ok it will make datestamped backups from cqrlog binary, cqrlog help and your logs and settings (~/.config/cqrlog).
-After that it will replace cqrlog and cqrlog help with new files.

 Use it this way:

-Download cqrX.zip (X= 2 ,3 or 5) of your choice:
+Download newupdate.zip from GitHub page.
-   - click blue link of that file.
+   - click blue link of newupdate.zip file.
 New page opens.
 You see that there is a button "Download" click it.
      Your browser downloads the zip.
-If it asks where to save, select folder /tmp
+If it asks where to save, select folder from where you can find the zip.
-   - Do the same with file help.tgz
-   - Do the same with file updateCqrlog.sh.zip

-   - If your browser downloaded cqrX.zip and help.tgz without asking a save folder you find them from your download folder.
-You must move them now to /tmp folder.

-Now you should have all 3 files (cqrX.zip, help.tgz and updateCqrlog.sh.zip) in /tmp folder.

 Open command console.
-Go to /tmp directory.
+Go to your download directory.

-    cd /tmp
+    cd [your download directory path]

-Unzip updateCqrlog.sh.zip to find the updating script.
+Unzip newupdate.zip to find the updating script:

-    unzip updateCqrlog.sh.zip
+    unzip newupdate.zip

-Then start updateCqrlog.sh script with command:
+Then start newupdate.sh script with command:

-    /tmp/updateCqrlog.sh
+    ./newupdate.sh

-	If you can not start script then check that you can execute updateCqrlog.sh by giving a command: chmod a+x /tmp/updateCqrlog.sh
+	If you can not start script then check that you can execute newupdate.sh by giving a command: chmod a+x newupdate.sh
 	Then try again to start script.

-Script stops every now and then to let you read what has been done and what to do next.
-You must press ENTER to continue running.
+Script checks frist that you have cqrlog installed and that you have some other needed programs.
+If they are not found it will stop and tell what you should do before new try.

 I have tested this script many times while writing it.
 How ever it may fail with your setup.